sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
+                    marks:
+                      -
+                        type: bold
+                    text: 'Cooling options:'
+                  -
+                    type: text
-                    text: 'Make note of the number of case fans supported or included.
-The Sentinel Core can drive up to two case fans.'
+                    text: ' Look for the number of case fans included or supported.
+The Sentinel Core can power up to two case fans, so you can keep your setup cool and efficient.'
     reversible: true
     type: panels
     enabled: true